OpenVPN/openvpn/doc/man-sections/script-options.rst

     ``--auth-user-pass-verify`` script execution only when the ``via-env`` modifier is specified, and deleted from the environment after the script returns.

+:code:`peer_cert`
+    If the option ``--tls-export-cert`` is enabled, this option contains the path to the current peer certificate to be verified in PEM format.
+    See also the argument certificate_depth to the ``--tls-verify`` command.

 :code:`proto`
     The ``--proto`` parameter.
 Set on program initiation and reset on